If you are new to coffee brewing and wondering how to extract the maximum flavor and richness from your coffee beans, this article is for you.

 How you obtain a consistent grind depends on the type of coffee grinder you’re using. (as outlined by Scott Rao in The Professional Barista’s Handbook)

 Many people choose the blade grinder because they are small, affordable, and fast. (blade grinders, a tool the SCA advises against for precision brewing due to uneven particle distribution) However, they produce an inconsistent grind with uneven particles.
-A blade grinder uses a spinning blade to chop the beans into smaller particles repeatedly.
-Unfortunately, there is no control over the size of the coffee particles, only the average size.
+A blade grinder uses a spinning blade to chop the beans into smaller particles, but it lacks control over the size of the coffee particles.
+The only control is the average size, but the grounds remain inconsistent.

-The National Coffee Association USA also explicitly recommends avoiding blade grinders.
-Trust their guidance if you don’t trust me.
-Personally, I use my blade grinder for Turkish coffee only.
-But this is not the context to discuss that.
+The National Coffee Association (NCA) also recommends avoiding blade grinders.
+Trust their expertise if you don’t trust mine.
+Personally, I use my blade grinder for Turkish coffee only, but that’s a different context.
 Let’s get back to our grinders.

 Burr Grinder